L9Manuel9/cybersecurity-skills/skills-projects/Network Security/README.md

 ## Objective/Overview

-Review firewall, IDS, or server logs to detect suspicious patterns indicating attacks or unauthorized access attempts.
+Examine server logs, firewall, or Intrusion Detection System logs for any unusual patterns that could point to intrusions or illegal access attempts.

 ## Tools & Techniques

-- Splunk, ELK stack (Elasticsearch, Logstash, Kibana)
+- Splunk with the ELK stack (Logstash, Kibana, and Elasticsearch)
-- Searching for abnormal traffic patterns (high volume, repeated failures)
+- Looking for unusual traffic patterns, such as high volume or recurring failures
-- Correlating events across multiple log sources
+- Linking occurrences from several log sources

 ## Implementation Steps

-1. Aggregate logs in a centralized tool (e.g., Kibana) or use command-line parsing (e.g., grep, awk).
+1. Logs can be combined in a centralized application (like Kibana) or parsed using command-line tools (like grep and awk).
-2. Search for anomalies—unusual IP addresses, frequent authentication failures.
+2. Look for irregularities, such as strange IP addresses or recurring authentication issues.
-3. Create dashboards or alerts for repeated suspicious behavior.
+3. Make alerts or dashboards for persistently questionable activity.
-4. Investigate suspicious events, cross-referencing with threat intelligence if available.
+4. Examine suspicious occurrences and, if available, cross-reference with threat intelligence.

 ## Key Takeaways

-- Proactive log analysis can detect intrusions early.
+- Early intrusion detection is possible with proactive log analysis.
-- Helps refine security controls and incident response plan
+- Helps refine security controls and incident response procedures.

 TryHackMe: https://tryhackme.com/r/room/introtosiem & https://tryhackme.com/r/room/idsfundamentals